SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 ## AVChatListener
 ### onParticipantJoined
-The method allows to receive an event listener that a participant joined to av chat session.
+The method allows to receive the event listener that a participant joined to av chat session.

 **Gets a parameters list:**